-Newsweek is an American weeklynews magazine.
-Founded as a weekly print magazine in 1933,Newsweek was widely distributed during the 20th century and had many notable editors-in-chief.
-It is currently co-owned byDev Pragad, the president andchief executive officer (CEO), and Johnathan Davis, who sits on the board; each owning 50% of the company.[7]
+Newsweek is an American weeklynews magazine based inNew York City.
+Founded as a weekly print magazine in 1933, it was widely distributed during the 20th century and has had many notable editors-in-chief.
+It is currently co-owned byDev Pragad, the president andchief executive officer (CEO), and Johnathan Davis, who sits on the board; each owns 50% of the company.[7]

-In August 2010, revenue decline promptedthe Washington Post Company to sell the publication to the audio pioneerSidney Harman for one US dollar and an assumption of the magazine's liabilities.[8]
-Later that year,Newsweek merged with the news and opinion websiteThe Daily Beast, formingThe Newsweek Daily Beast Company, later calledNewsBeast.Newsweek was jointly owned by the estate of Harman and the diversified American media and Internet companyIAC.[9][10]Newsweek continued to experience financial difficulties leading to the suspension of print publication at the end of 2012.
+In August 2010, revenue decline promptedthe Washington Post Company to sellNewsweek to audio pioneerSidney Harman for one US dollar and an assumption of the magazine's liabilities.[8]
+Later that year,Newsweek merged with the news and opinion websiteThe Daily Beast, formingThe Newsweek Daily Beast Company, later calledNewsBeast.Newsweek was jointly owned by the estate of Harman and the companyIAC.[9][10]Newsweek continued to experience financial difficulties, leading to the suspension of print publication at the end of 2012.

-In 2013,IBT Media acquiredNewsweek from IAC; the acquisition included theNewsweek brand and its online publication but did not includeThe Daily Beast.[11]
-IBT Media, which also owns theInternational Business Times, rebranded itself as Newsweek Media Group and in 2014 relaunchedNewsweek in both print and digital form.
-In 2018, IBT Media split into two companies, Newsweek Publishing and IBT Media.
-The split was accomplished one day before thedistrict attorney of Manhattan indicted Etienne Uzac, the co-owner of IBT Media, on fraud charges.[12][13][14]
+In 2013,IBT Media, the owner of theInternational Business Times, acquiredNewsweek from IAC; the acquisition included theNewsweek brand and its online publication, but did not includeThe Daily Beast.[11]
+IBT Media rebranded itself as Newsweek Media Group and in 2014 relaunchedNewsweek in both print and digital form.
+In 2018, the company split into Newsweek Publishing and IBT Media.
+The split was accomplished one day before theManhattan District Attorney indicted IBT Media co-owner Etienne Uzac on fraud charges.[12][13][14]

 News-Week was launched in 1933 byThomas J. C. Martyn, a former foreign news editor forTime.
 He obtained financial backing from a group of U.S. stockholders "which includedWard Cheney, of the Cheney silk family,John Hay Whitney, andPaul Mellon, son ofAndrew W. Mellon".[15]: 259 Paul Mellon's ownership inNews-Week marked "the first attempt of the Mellon family to function journalistically on a national scale".[15]: 260 The group of original owners invested aroundUS$2.5million (equivalent to $60.73million in 2024).
 Other large stockholders prior to 1946 were public utilities investment banker Stanley Childs and Wall Street corporate lawyer Wilton Lloyd-Smith.

 JournalistSamuel T. Williamson served as the first editor-in-chief ofNews-Week.
 The first issue of the magazine was dated February 17, 1933.
-Sevenphotographs from the week's news were printed on the first issue's cover.[19]
+Sevenphotographs from the week's news were printed on the first issue's cover.[16]
 In 1937,News-Week merged with the weekly journalToday, which had been founded in 1932 by future New York Governor and diplomatW.
 Averell Harriman andVincent Astor of the prominentAstor family.
-As a result of the deal, Harriman and Astor provided $600,000 (equivalent to $13,124,000 in 2024) in venture capital funds and Vincent Astor became both the chairman of the board and its principal stockholder between 1937 and his death in 1959.[citation needed]
+As a result of the deal, Harriman and Astor provided $600,000 (equivalent to $13,124,000 in 2024) in venture capital funds, and Vincent Astor became both the chairman of the board and its principal stockholder between 1937 and his death in 1959.[citation needed]

 In 1970,Eleanor Holmes Norton represented sixty female employees ofNewsweek who had filed a claim with the Equal Employment Opportunity Commission thatNewsweek had a policy of allowing only men to be reporters.[18]
 The women won the suit with the support of theAmerican Civil Liberties Union (ACLU) andNewsweek agreed to allow women to be reporters.[18]
 The day the claim was filed,Newsweek's cover article was "Women in Revolt", covering the feminist movement; the article was written by a woman who had been hired on a freelance basis since there were no female reporters at the magazine.[19]

 Edward Kosner became editor from 1975 to 1979 after directing the magazine's extensive coverage of theWatergate scandal that led to the resignation of PresidentRichard Nixon in 1974.Richard M. Smith became chairman in 1998.
-Also in 1998, the magazine inaugurated its "Best High Schools in America" list,[23] a ranking of publicsecondary schools based on theChallenge Index, which measures the ratio ofAdvanced Placement orInternational Baccalaureate exams taken by students to the number of graduating students that year, regardless of the scores earned by students or the difficulty in graduating.
-Schools with averageSAT scores above 1300 or averageACT scores above 27 are excluded from the list; these are categorized instead as "Public Elite" High Schools.
-In 2008, there were 17 Public Elites.[24]
+Also in 1998, the magazine inaugurated its "Best High Schools in America" list,[20] a ranking of publicsecondary schools based on theChallenge Index, which measures the ratio ofAdvanced Placement orInternational Baccalaureate exams taken by students to the number of graduating students that year, regardless of the scores earned by students or the difficulty in graduating.
+Schools with averageSAT scores above 1300 or averageACT scores above 27 are excluded from the list; these are categorized instead as "Public Elite" high schools.
+In 2008, there were 17 Public Elites.[21]

 Smith resigned as board chairman in December 2007.[22]

-During 2008–2009,Newsweek undertook a dramatic business restructuring.[26][27]
-Citing difficulties in competing with online news sources to provide unique news in a weekly publication, the magazine refocused its content on opinion and commentary beginning with its May 24, 2009, issue.
-Its subscriber base shrank from 3.1million to 2.6million in early 2008, to 1.9million in July 2009 and then to 1.5million in January 2010—a decline of 50% in one year.Jon Meacham, editor-in-chief from 2006 to 2010,[3] described his strategy as "counterintuitive" as it involved discouraging subscription renewals and nearly doubling subscription prices as it sought a more affluent subscriber base for its advertisers.[28]
+During 2008–2009,Newsweek undertook a dramatic business restructuring.[23][24]
+Citing difficulties in competing with online news sources to provide unique news in a weekly publication, the magazine refocused its content on opinion and commentary beginning with its issue from May 24, 2009.
+Its subscriber base shrank from 3.1million to 2.6million in early 2008, to 1.9million in July 2009, and then to 1.5million in January 2010—a decline of 50% in one year.Jon Meacham, editor-in-chief from 2006 to 2010,[3] described his strategy as "counterintuitive" as it involved discouraging subscription renewals and nearly doubling subscription prices as it sought a more affluent subscriber base for its advertisers.[25]
 During this period, the magazine also laid off staff.
-While advertising revenues were down almost 50% compared to the prior year, expenses were also diminished, whereby the publishers hopedNewsweek would return to profitability.[29]
+While advertising revenues were down almost 50% compared to the prior year, expenses were also diminished, whereby the publishers hopedNewsweek would return to profitability.[26]

-The financial results for 2009 as reported by The Washington Post Company showed that advertising revenue forNewsweek was down 37% in 2009 and the magazine division reported an operating loss for 2009 ofUS$29.3million (equivalent to $42.94 million in 2024) compared to a loss ofUS$16million in 2008 (equivalent to $23.37 million in 2024).[30]
-During the first quarter of 2010, the magazine lost nearlyUS$11million (equivalent to $15.86 million in 2024).[31]
+The financial results for 2009 as reported byThe Washington Post Company showed that advertising revenue forNewsweek was down 37% in 2009 and the magazine division reported an operating loss for 2009 ofUS$29.3million (equivalent to $42.94 million in 2024) compared to a loss ofUS$16million in 2008 (equivalent to $23.37 million in 2024).[27]
+During the first quarter of 2010, the magazine lost nearlyUS$11million (equivalent to $15.86 million in 2024).[28]

-By May 2010,Newsweek had been losing money for the past two years and was put up for sale.[32]
+By May 2010,Newsweek had been losing money for the past two years and was put up for sale.[29]
 The sale attracted international bidders.
-One bidder was Syrian entrepreneur Abdulsalam Haykal, CEO of Syrian publishing company Haykal Media, who brought together a coalition of Middle Eastern investors with his company.
-Haykal later claimed his bid was ignored byNewsweek's bankers,Allen & Co.[33]
+One bidder was Syrian entrepreneurAbdul Salam Haykal, CEO of Syrian publishing company Haykal Media, who brought together a coalition of Middle Eastern investors with his company.
+Haykal later claimed his bid was ignored byNewsweek's bankers,Allen & Co.[30]

 The magazine was sold to audio pioneerSidney Harman on August 2, 2010, forUS$1 in exchange for assuming the magazine's financial liabilities.[8][31]
 Harman's bid was accepted over three competitors.[32]
 Jon Meacham left the magazine upon completion of the sale.
 Sidney Harman was the husband ofJane Harman, at that time a member of Congress from California.